decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-01-graded-dispersal.md

 > Do VID protocols require cryptography?
 Can they obtain $O(1)$ storage overhead without computational assumptions?

-In 2020 [Jinyuan Chen](https://arxiv.org/abs/2009.10965) published a breakthrough result, in [DISC 2021](https://drops.dagstuhl.de/storage/00lipics/lipics-vol209-disc2021/LIPIcs.DISC.2021.17/LIPIcs.DISC.2021.17.pdf), proving that Multi-valued Byzantine agreement with perfect security and optimal resilience in synchrony can be obtained with the asymptotically optimal $O(n)$ overhead!
+In 2020 Jinyuan Chen published a [breakthrough result](https://arxiv.org/abs/2009.10965) (also see [DISC 2021](https://drops.dagstuhl.de/storage/00lipics/lipics-vol209-disc2021/LIPIcs.DISC.2021.17/LIPIcs.DISC.2021.17.pdf)), proving that Multi-valued Byzantine agreement with perfect security and optimal resilience in synchrony can be obtained with the asymptotically optimal $O(n)$ overhead!

 The crux of Jinyuan's breakthrough is a new VID variation that has **perfect security**, where dispersal of $O(n\log n)$ bits cost just $O(n^2 \log n)$ bits.

-Jinyuan' VID protocol is very natural.
-However, its proof is based on rather intricate arguments that combine coding theory ideas, graph theory, and linear algebra.
+Jinyuan's VID protocol is natural, but its proof is based on rather intricate arguments that combine coding theory, graph theory, and linear algebra.
 In this post we show a slightly improved version of this result with a simpler proof that is based on our recent work  [Simple is COOL: Graded Dispersal and its Applications for Byzantine Fault Tolerance](https://eprint.iacr.org/2024/2036).
 You can also watch a video about this work [here](https://www.youtube.com/watch?v=QuGvDU2NFuE).

 Using this graded VID we prove two results: